szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Ice Storm do more damage, including piercing damage (220) (BGEE BG2EE EET)

 I think the damage is a little low for a 4-round static effect, 2-16 cold damage per round.
 Now the damage will be 2d8+2 cold damage plus 1d6+2 piercing damage.
 Piercing was added because the animation indicates that pointy ice is what falls down upon your foes.
+IWDEE's version is completely different and so it is untouched.

 ### Make Ray of Enfeeblement a Necromancy spell (370) (IWDEE BGEE BG2EE EET)